We are fostering a global quality of practice that is relevant and sensitive to context and culture.

 Is there an online forum for Occupational Therapy?

-WFOT has developed an Occupational Therapy International Online Network (OTION) with the goal of providing an online resource for the international occupational therapy community through this on-line forum.
+WFOT has developed an Occupational Therapy International Online Network (OTION) with the goal of providing an online resource for the international occupational therapy community.
 This forum provides the opportunity to participate in discussion topics related to occupational therapy practice areas and interact with international colleagues, with a moderator for each topic as a resource.